 Normalised RMSD

 Overall, the RMSD test indicates a high level of similarity between datasets (figure and Table 3), excluding Dimension characters which, as mentioned in Section 3.2 are heavily skewed by large outliers, hence not comparable with the rest of the data.
 Apart from Orientation, which is the worst-performing character in the set (~0.22 for the whole dataset, ~0.26 for multi-building plots and ~0.18 for single-building plots), all other characters score RMSD values lower than 0.2 (~0.15 for single-building plots and ~0.18 for multi-building plots).
 It suggests that, even though the spatial coverage of the morphological tessellation is different from plots, this difference is, in terms of information, only minor.
-Even the poorer performance of Orientation depends more on the way this is measured than on dissimilarity between datasets: unlike other metrics, Orientation is calculated as a deviation of the orientation of the longest axis of MBR from cardinal directions in degrees and, as such, it ranges from 0 to 45º.
+Even the poorer performance of Orientation depends more on the way this is measured than on dissimilarity between datasets: unlike other metrics, Orientation is calculated as a deviation of the orientation of the longest axis of minimum bounding rectangle (sometimes called oriented envelope) from cardinal directions in degrees and, as such, it ranges from 0 to 45º.
 Hence, a deviation of 0.2 corresponds to a difference only of 9º.
 It is worth noting that for smaller buffers (15 to 40m) results show high instability, where some characters exhibit the highest correlation values and others the lowest: this confirms that smaller buffers are unsuitable as parameters to limit the tessellation.
 In turn, the 100-metre buffer is confirmed as robust and stable across all characters.

 NRMSD of cadastral values and each of the selected buffers of tessellation based on the whole dataset (figures for single and multi-building plots are found in Appendix 6.2).